fabs-pe/T2A2_draft/readme.md

  - Done
  - On going

+ The cards were moved into the appropriate stages each time I revisited the Trello board.

- I found the on going was useful to remind of tasks about documention and comments
+ I found the "on going" card was useful to remind me of tasks about documention and comments.

 ![trello board](/docs/trello1.jpg)
 ![trello board](/docs/trello10.jpg)